 Even when times are busy, taking the time to recognize, evaluate, and reflect on your own successes as a parent can help you develop your own skills and build loving connections with your child in the near and far future.

 Parenting is often a journey without a defined roadmap, but the end result is worth the uncertainty, roadblocks, and detours along the way—and every step is a chance to gain confidence.

 At Slumberkins, we provide the tools and resources you and your child need to thrive and succeed in a kind, caring, and emotionally supportive environment.

-Find inspiration in our self-esteem collection, like our self-esteem toys or books on self-acceptance, to encourage and support your whole family as they build confidence in themselves and their abilities.
+Find inspiration in our self-esteem collection, like our self-esteem toys or children's books about self esteem, to encourage and support your whole family as they build confidence in themselves and their abilities.
 When little seeds of doubt start to creep and fears of failure inch close, take heart in knowing that you’re the best parent you can be.

 - Vance, Ashlee J, and Debra H Brandon.
 “Delineating Among Parenting Confidence, Parenting Self-Efficacy, and Competence.”
 ANS.
 Advances in nursing science vol. 40,4 (2017): E18-E37. doi:10.1097/ANS.0000000000000179

 - "How to Shape & Manage Your Young Child’s Behavior."
 American Academy of Pediatrics. https://www.healthychildren.org/English/family-life/family-dynamics/communication-discipline/Pages/How-to-Shape-Manage-Young-Child-Behavior.aspx